jarney/gyoji/README.md

 should depend on it so we ensure that we keep the level of document coverage high.
 This is important to allow good collaboration on the project.

+## Unicode support

+### Purpose:
+The goal of this project is to support UTF-8 in the syntax, specifically, identifiers, string literals, and comments should support UTF-8 cleanly along with unit-tests to verify compliance.

+### Resources: frontend/

 ## Website